tkoyama1988/alfred-chrome-passwords/README.md

 default you will be required to type your OS password to decrypt selected password.

+Type `chromeid` keyword to see the most frequent ids you have used.

 # Using non-default profile

 Provide `--profile` argument to `passwords.py` script.
 For example: